 Q: How to cure PCOS permanently?

-There’s no permanent cure for PCOS, but symptoms can be managed effectively.
-Following a balanced PCOS diet, exercising regularly, managing stress, and maintaining a healthy weight can help control hormone levels, improve insulin resistance, and support overall health.
+There’s no permanent solution for PCOS.
+However, you can take care of symptoms effectively.
+To maintain the symptoms, follow a PCOS diet, exercise regularly, take less stress, and maintain a healthy weight.
+These things help in controlling hormone levels, improve insulin resistance, and support overall health.

 Q: What foods should I avoid when having PCOS?

-If you have PCOS, it’s best to limit foods that can spike blood sugar or worsen inflammation.
+If you are dealing with PCOS, it’s best to limit your intake of food that can spike blood sugar or worsen inflammation.
 Avoid refined carbs like white bread, pastries, and sugary drinks.
 Cut back on fried foods, processed snacks, excess red meat, and unhealthy trans fats.

 Q: What are the 4 stages of PCOS?